nestauk/dap_job_quality/dap_job_quality/pipeline/eyp/ngram_analysis/README.md

 The scripts run in this order:

 1. `get_embeddings.py`: embeds the adverts from the sample using [jobbert](https://huggingface.co/jjzha/jobbert-base-cased).
 These embeddings are generated and saved separately to the rest of the process because they take up so much memory.
+Only job adverts from 2023 onwards were included.

 2. `extract_jq_sentences.py`: the embeddings generated at the previous stage are reduced using a pre-fit PCA, and predictions are generated using a logistic regression classifier (the code that trains these is in `pipeline/sentence_classifier/`).
 In order to maximise recall, we use a threshold of 0.3 instead of the usual 0.5 with the logistic regression model.
 Sentences that are predicted to relate to job quality are filtered and saved.